mnot/I-D/binary-structured-headers/draft.md

 +------+--+--------
 ~~~

 Some Binary Structured Types have variable lengths; in these cases, the payload MUST have padding appended to align it with the next byte boundary.

-Senders MUST set padding bits to 0; recipients MUST ignore their values.
+Senders MUST set these padding bits as well as any explicitly identified by a type as padding to 0; recipients MUST ignore their values.

 ISSUE: byte-align all types, or only the terminal one in a header value? <https://github.com/mnot/I-D/issues/306>